yPhil-gh/Emulsion/README.md

 - Emulator

 The emulator for that platform.
-The name of a program installed on your machine, or use the Browse button to select the full path to the emulator executable.
+The name of a program installed on your machine, or use the Browse button to select an emulator executable.

 - Emulator arguments